-- The employee logs into LMS, completes Security Awareness training and signs the Awareness Statement on-line.
+- Once established, the employee logs into LMS, completes Security Awareness training and signs the Awareness Statement on-line.

 - The employee signs the FBI Security Addendum.
 Note that a vendor representative must also sign this form.

-- Note: this process – including the fingerprint based background check – must be repeated every 2 years.
+- Note: fingerprint-based background checks must be completed every 2 years.